-Figure 7: Selecting Performance Logging
+Figure 6: Selecting Performance Logging

-Alternatively, you can configure these settings separately for each service using the Services Settings screen (described in step 4).
+Alternatively, you can configure these settings separately for each service by selecting the service, and clicking the Edit button.

-3. Click Apply.
+3. Click Apply, and then Close.

-4. Click Next in the Orbi Settings screen. ix Configuration GUI.
-This displays the Services If you did not configu re performance logging in the Default Settings now using the Edit button for each selected 5.
-Click Next to view a S Summary of your selected configuration.
-6. Click Next to deploy y our configuration.
-7. Click Finish to exit. pe Note: When configuring Tivoli integration, you must also configure performance logging.
+4. Click Next to view a Confirmation screen for your selected configuration.
+5. Click Next to deploy your configuration.
+6. Click Finish to exit.
+Note: When configuring Tivoli integration, you must also configure performance logging.
 This step is not optional.
 However, you can configure performance logging without Tivoli integration.
-For full details, see the Management User's Guide. usi per log When the domain is created, you can then start it like any other domain, using the start script in your install-dir/etc/bin directory.
+For full details, see the Orbix Management User's Guide.
+Tivoli configuration files When the domain is created, you can start it like any other domain, using the start script in your orbixInstall/etc/bin directory.
 Selecting the performance logging feature has enabled some extra configuration and logging.
-In your <install-dir domain-name<="" i="" var=""> directory, you will find the following Tivoli configuration files:</install-dir> sei vers.conf Used by the IONA Tivoli resource model. sei server_commands.txt Used by the IONA Tivoli task library.
-When you open the servers.conf file, you will see a number of entrie the following form: sei servername, number, /path/to/a/log/file For example: my mydomain_locator_myhost, 1, /opt/iona/var/mydomain/logs/locator_myhost_perf.log
+In your orbixInstall/var/domain-name directory, you will find the following Tivoli configuration files: servers.conf Used by the IONA Tivoli resource model. server_commands.txt Used by the IONA Tivoli task library.
+The servers.conf file When you open the servers.conf file, you will see a number of entries in the following form: ServerName, number, /Path/to/a/Log/File For example: mydomain_locator_myhost, 1, /opt/iona/var/mydomain/logs/locator_myhost_perf.log

 The servers.conf file lists the servers that you want Tivoli to monitor on a particular host.
 To begin with, assume that you are running all services in the domain on one host.
-For example, assume your servers.conf has the above entry.
+For example, assume your servers.conf file has the above entry.
 When you have started your domain, you should see a log file in the following location: /opt/iona/var/mydomain/logs/locator_perf.log There will be one of these files for each server that you want to monitor.
-The IONA resource model uses the servers.conf file to locate these logs and then scans the logs for information about the server's key performance indicators.
-The server_commands.txt file When you open the server_commands.txt file, you will see a number of entries of the form: servername,action=/path/to/script For example: mydomain_locator_myhost,start =/opt/iona/var/mydomain/locator_myhost_start.sh Each entry in this file contains a pointer to a script that implements an action on a particular server.
+The IONA Tivoli resource model uses the servers.conf file to locate these logs and then scans the logs for information about the server's key performance indicators.
+The server_commands.txt file When you open the server_commands.txt file, you will see a number of entries of the form: ServerName, Action=/Path/to/Script For example: mydomain_locator_myhost,start =/opt/iona/var/mydomain/locator_myhost_start.sh Each entry in this file contains a pointer to a script that implements an action on a particular server.
 In this example, the action is a start action for the server mydomain_locator_myhost.
-When the IONA Tivoli Task Library receives an instruction to start the locator in a domain named mydomain on a host named myhost, it will look up the server_commands.txt file on myhost, and execute the script pointed to in this entry.
+When the IONA Tivoli task library receives an instruction to start the locator in a domain named mydomain on a host named myhost, it looks up the server_commands.txt file on myhost, and execute the script pointed to in this entry.
 Further information For details of how to manually configure servers to use the performance logging plugins, see "Extending to a Production Environment" on page 31.
-For a complete explanation of performance logging configuration, see the Orbix Management User's Guide.
+For a complete explanation of performance logging configuration, see the Orbix Management User's Guide .